Palmzzz/Surgery-Database---SQL-Project-1/README.md

-My eigth project was my first venture into using SQL and focused on practice writing SQL statements using aggregate functions and subqueries, As well as building a small database to hold details of doctors’ surgeries’ patients.
+My eigth project was my first venture into using SQL and focused on practice writing SQL statements using aggregate functions and subqueries.

+As well as building a small database to hold details of doctors’ surgeries’ patients.

 The SQL file incldudes the answers for the SQL queries I submitted for the following: